jcthalys/bowling-scoring/README.md

 ## Usage

 How do I solve the problem of bowling, I imagine creating a game that is all the rolls with the calculation of the score of each frame with their respective total score so far.
 I believe that follows the presented example and how the scores in the bowling usually come around.

-Any vector numbers can be passed to the function and will calculate the partial scores.
+Any vector numbers can be passed to the function and will calculate the partial scores and total until 10 frames.
+More than that will be ignored.

 ## License